Thank you for visiting my site! I am a freelance writer, artist, and dog lover located in beautiful Gainesville, Florida.

 I liked to plunge into the deep, oppressive heat within the Australian pines in search of the curly-tailed lizards that live there.
 Hot, sweaty, and pursued by a cloud of horseflies, I would run back to the ocean, throwing my walkie-talkie and hat on the beach as I plunged into the waves.

-I crouched for long periods by the tidepools, which seem empty at first but come alive when I was still like the herons and egrets.
+I crouched for long periods by the tidepools, which seem empty at first but come alive when I am still like the herons and egrets.
 Damselfish were flecks of brilliant color defending their pebbles and shells among the anemones waving their ghostly arms.

 My parents and I fished for our dinner or gathered conch, diving down to the sandy grass bottom and kicking hard to come back up again with the heavy shells.